-4. Check and clean the dust filter on the interior unit.
+5. Check and clean the air filter on the interior unit…often.

 Winter is when your system needs its efficiency the most, so be sure it has good airflow.
 Check the filter at least every two weeks and clean when necessary.
 The environment of the indoor unit can greatly influence the frequency of needed cleanings.
-Heat pumps in shops or homes with furry pets, for example, may need their filters cleaned of sawdust much more often).
+Heat pumps in shops or homes with furry pets, for example, may need their filters cleaned of sawdust or hair much more often.

-Especially when your heat pump upgrade goes through its first winter, check your pipes when it gets really cold to make sure they don’t start to freeze.
-Eliminating a boiler, or reducing its use, eliminates waste heat in the boiler room, which is where lots of water pipes also live.
-Keep an eye on them when it gets cold, and take measures to warm them up if necessary (heat tape, extra sources of heat, leave a very tiny trickle running).
+Especially when you’re enjoying your heat pump in its first winter, check your water pipes when it gets really cold to make sure they don’t start to freeze.
+Eliminating a boiler, or reducing its use, eliminates waste heat in the boiler room, garage, or other space, often where exposed water pipes tend to live.
+Keep an eye on them when it gets cold, and take measures to warm them up if necessary (heat tape, extra sources of heat, leave a very tiny trickle of water running).

-Just like the situation above, if you still have a boiler for backup heat, make sure that the spaces your baseboard piping is in don’t freeze (baseboards often run around the cold perimeters of houses, so they are particularly vulnerable).
-Run the system a little, perhaps, just to avoid and risks.
+Just like the situation above, if you still have a boiler for backup heat, make sure that the spaces your baseboard piping are in don’t freeze (baseboards often run around the cold perimeters of houses, so they are particularly vulnerable).
+Run the system a little, perhaps, just to avoid any risks.

 If you have two different heating systems, make sure that your thermostats are in locations and at settings that will work together, in the most efficient way possible.
 If you have a heat pump in your main living space and a different kind of heat in your other rooms, you want your heat pump to turn on first and produce as much efficient heat as it can before the other systems turn on (especially in homes with forced air, where the backup system is otherwise heating the same space as the heat pump).
-Make sure that other system does turn on, though, or that back rooms will get too cold.
+Make sure that other system does turn on, though, or back rooms may get too cold.
 If the thermostat for the back bedrooms is in the same room as the heat pump, it will never click on because it’s always nice and warm.
 Consider moving this thermostat to a more isolated location.
 An electrician can do this for around $200.
 You’ll recoup this savings in no time by allowing your heat pump to take on more of the home’s heating load.